stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 a horror is one thing, but to see it is another thing.
 I saw it.
 I think you'll recall my citing early in this tale the case of a bright young man named Heaton who went out to that mound one day in 1891 and came back at night as the village idiot, babbling for eight years about horrors and then dying in an epileptic fit.
-What he used to keep moaning was"That white man--oh, my God, what they did to him. . . . "
+What he used to keep moaning was _"That white man--oh, my God, what they did to him. . . ."_

 Well, I saw the same thing that poor Heaton saw--and I saw it after reading the manuscript, so I know more of its history than he did.
 That makes it worse--for I know